Skip to main content

 It was noted that this meeting was in compliance with the Open Public Meetings Act.

-Prena Shah moved that the minutes of the June 20, 2023 meeting be accepted as corrected.
-Anne Corey seconded the motion.
-Bob Isaacs abstained from the vote and the remaining Board members in attendance were in favor.
-The minutes were approved.
+Prena Shah moved that the minutes of the June 18, 2024 meeting be approved as presented.
+Bernadette Yannacci seconded.
+Bob Isaacs abstained.
+All others in attendance were in favor.
+The motion passed.

 DIRECTOR’S REPORT